rnb3ds/docs-site/docs/en/env/guides/variable-expansion.md

 ## Expansion Depth Limit

-The default maximum expansion depth is 5, with a hard upper limit of 20:
+The default maximum expansion depth is 5, with a hard limit of 20:

 ```go
 cfg := env.DefaultConfig()